How to Become a Volunteer

 - Note: A background screening is required for adult volunteers.
 We will provide you a form to fill out.

-- Age - Prospective volunteers must be at least 16 years of age and have sophomore standing.
+- Age - Prospective volunteers must be at least 16 years of age and have at least a sophomore status.
 Learn about the Student Volunteer Programs.

-- Orientation - All potential volunteers are required to attend an orientation in order to learn about the hospitals mandatory safety program.
+- Orientation - AFTER a prospective volunteer attends the INFORMATION Session and meets application and medical requirements, they are required to attend an orientation in order to learn about the hospital's mandatory safety program, policies and procedures.

 - Uniforms - Volunteers must wear the Washington Hospital Service League volunteer uniform and nametag while on duty.